dimadin/commonWP/README.md

 - What if I use Autoptimize or other plugin for automatic concatenation or minification?
   - If that plugin is not running before commonWP, you will automatically concatenate or minify only files not rewritten by commonWP.
 - Are there any options that I can configure?
   - Not in the UI, though you can configure several things via WordPress filters if your setup needs it.
 This is only for developers that know what they are doing.
-See below for some examples.
+See below for some examples and checkout full code reference at [http://api.milandinic.com/commonwp/](http://api.milandinic.com/commonwp/).
 - What about privacy, GDPR?
   - By using commonWP, some files on your site's pages would be loaded from [jsDelivr](https://www.jsdelivr.com/).
 Privacy policy for using jsDelivr CDN is on https://www.jsdelivr.com/privacy-policy-jsdelivr-net.
 That page gives detailed information about their data processing.